 The “Touch The Sky” tour that supported the Late Registration album was a bright spot for Trotter.
 He claims that it was this tour where he really found his own on stage and with the fans.
 This tour again visited 50 cities with artists like Lupe Fiasco, Fantasia, Keisha Cole, the G.O.O.D.
 Music family and many others.
 Trotter’s work ethic and constant preparation helped him take his live performances to the next level.
 The tour was a huge financial success and led Trotter to receive more accolades in the industry.
 Next up was the “Glow In The Dark” tour where Trotter performed arenas in major cities alongside West, Rihanna and N.E.R.D (Pharrell Williams).

 Kanye West was featured on Trotter’s single “Plastic” (2008) which had widespread success.
-This achievement led to Trotter being selected as a priority artist on Cartel Records.
-They later released an independent album titled “First Impressions” (2009) which debuted at #6 on the iTunes Hip-Hop Album Charts.
+He later released an independent album titled “First Impressions” (2009) which debuted at #6 on the iTunes Hip-Hop Album Charts.
 The album addresses a litany of topics that range from personal struggles of growing up in Chicago to the political landscape and all that falls in-between.

 Trotter worked with West again in 2011 on his critically-acclaimed “My Beautiful Dark Twisted Fantasy” Grammy-winning album.
 GQ called MBDTF the best album of the 21st century.
-The accolades don’t end there - the record is ranked as the #1 Hip-Hop Album Of All Time by Pitchfork, the #8 Greatest Album Of All Time by Entertainment Weekly and the #24 Greatest Album Of All Time by NME.
-Trotter won a Grammy for his contributions on the RIAA 4X Platinum single “All Of The Lights” featuring Rihanna.
+The accolades don’t end there - the record is ranked as the #1 Hip-Hop Album Of All Time by Pitchfork, the #17 Greatest Album Of All Time by Rolling Stone and the #24 Greatest Album Of All Time by NME.
+Trotter won a Grammy for his contributions on the RIAA 5X Platinum single “All Of The Lights” featuring Rihanna.

 Trotter has performed on Jimmy Kimmel and was featured in many high-profile music publications and TV networks such as BET, MTV, The FADER, HipHopDX, OnSMASH, and XXL.
 He has also appeared in many famous music videos, including Through The Wire, Jesus Walks and Gold Digger.